-Kevin Hester is currently living on Rakino Island, a small island in the Hauraki Gulf near Auckland New Zealand, monitoring the unravelling of the biosphere and planning Professor Guy McPherson’s November 2016 NZ and Australian speaking tour which is a follow up to the 2014 speaking tour.
+Kevin Hester is currently living on Rakino Island, a small island in the Hauraki Gulf near Auckland New Zealand, monitoring the unravelling of the biosphere and the re-emergence of fascism in what is quickly becoming the perfect storm.
 The Island has no grid tied electricity or reticulated water.
 I catch my own water from the roof and generate my electricity from the ample solar radiation on the island.

 My latest scuba dive ( 17.03/2016) on what was once a productive Scallop bed on the shores of nearby Titrtiri Matangi Island revealed a complete dead zone.